gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/v2-api-configuration/README.md

 {% endtab %}

 {% tab title="Text descriptions" %}
-Gravitee enables you to configure health checks for both endpoints and Gravitee API gateways.
+Gravitee enables you to configure health checks for both endpoints and Gravitee API Gateways.
 Like load-balancing and failover, health checks are Gravitee backend services.
 To ensure that you are prepared to use Gravitee health checks, you will want to make sure that you are familiar with the following concepts:

 * **Trigger**: define what triggers the health checks.
 Triggers are:
   * HTTP methods